DylanEtris/counttime/README.md

 ## Usage

-Every time the command prompt is generated the time spent on the branch is logged in the background.
-By default, the time is logged with minute precision.
-No time is logged if no command is run for 30 minutes.
+Every time the command prompt is generated, the time spent on a JIRA branch is accumulated.
+Once the accumulated time exceeds a threshold, the time is logged in the background.
+By default, the time is logged every minute.

+To prevent AFK time from being counted, no time is logged if there is no activity on a JIRA branch for a certain amount of time.
+By default the AFK threshold is 30m.

 ## Setup